connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/same_binary_tree.md

 ---

-Your solution elegantly solves the tree comparison problem with minimal code.
+The solution elegantly solves the tree comparison problem with minimal code.
 The combined condition `(p and not q) or (not p and q) or (p.val != q.val)` is particularly clever - it handles three different failure cases in one line.
 This shows that sometimes the most straightforward recursive approach is also the most elegant.